-C. Classification approach
+C. Classification and prediction approach

-The key step of FGTA is to classify the target network traffic from others.
-Designing a proper classification approach determines the efficacy and performance of FGTA approaches.
-In many cases, constructing a classification model requires labeled data.
+The key step of FGTA is to classify the target network traffic from others or to predict the target network traffic's behavior.
+Designing a proper classification or prediction approach determines the efficacy and performance of FGTA approaches.
+In many cases, constructing a classification or prediction model requires labeled data.
 In the context of FGTA, labeled data refers to network traffic data that has been manually labeled or annotated with ground truth information.
 This ground truth information typically includes information such as the application type, user behavior type, or whether the traffic is generated by malicious behavior or not.
 Obtaining labeled data can be a challenging and resource-intensive process.
 It typically requires a significant amount of manual effort and expertise to accurately label network traffic data.
-Researchers may be able to automate the labeling process with the help of other stateof-the-art classification approaches, but the accuracy of labels may not be ideal [69].
-On the other hand, some classification approaches can be trained without labeled data or with other forms of prior knowledge.
-In the remaining of this subsection, we discuss the classification approaches that are commonly used in FGTA approaches (summarized in Table III).
+Researchers may be able to automate the labeling process with the help of other stateof-the-art classification approaches, but the accuracy of labels may not be ideal [112].
+On the other hand, some classification and prediction approaches can be trained without labeled data or with other forms of prior knowledge.
+In the remaining of this subsection, we discuss the classification and prediction approaches that are commonly used in FGTA approaches (summarized in Table IV).

-1) Traditional statistical approach: Traditional statistical approaches leverage statistical properties, statistical models or some other mathematical methods to identify subtle differences or patterns in different groups of network traffic [80].
-Typical examples of statistical approaches include distribution fitting [70], logistic regression [71], linear regression [20], etc. Traditional statistical approaches are widely used in traditional TA tasks because they are explainable, easy to implement, usually efficient to operate, and good at tackling relatively easy tasks.
+- 1) Traditional statistical approach: Traditional statistical approaches leverage statistical properties, statistical models or some other mathematical methods to identify subtle differences or patterns in different groups of network traffic [123].
+Typical examples of statistical approaches include distribution fitting [113], logistic regression [114], linear regression [23], etc. Traditional statistical approaches are widely used in traditional TA tasks because they are explainable, easy to implement, usually efficient to operate, and good at tackling relatively easy tasks.
 However, as FGTA tasks becoming more and more challenging, traditional statistical approaches are not sufficient to identify subtle differences in network traffic.
-Thus,
+Thus, traditional statistical approaches are gradually replaced by more sophisticated classification approaches, such as machine learning approaches.
+Still, traditional statistical approaches are commonly used in feature extraction, pre-analysis, and pre-classification.
+For example, many FGTA approaches use traditional statistical approaches to narrow down the analysis scope before fine-grained analysis, thereby reducing the computational complexity of the subsequent procedures [113]. - 2) Rule-based approach: Rule-based approaches are based on a set of pre-defined rules that are manually designed by experts to locate the target network traffic group [124].
+Before defining the classification rules, the experts usually need a thorough understanding of the target network traffic and the network environment.
+Typical examples of classification rules